 Alireza Nader, coauthor of “Israel and Iran: A Dangerous Rivalry” (RAND 2011), is a senior policy analyst at the nonprofit, nonpartisan RAND Corporation.

-This commentary appeared on United States Institute of Peace's Iran Primer on October 2, 2012.
+This commentary originally appeared on United States Institute of Peace's Iran Primer on October 2, 2012.